gitRiYy/My-First-Repository/README.md

 # My First Repository
-## Writting my first Markdown file
+## Writing my first Markdown file
+This is my first markdown file.
+##Experience
+I don't know how to say, but it's more simple than C language.